-- The switches shown in parentheses are listed in their likely position on the panel; however, they may be at other switch locations depending on the customer's requirements.
-See for a description of the optional switches, listed in alphabetical order. - 1.
-Manifold Pressure Gauge (If Equipped) Measures the charge air boost pressure in the intake manifold. - 2.
-Engine Oil Pressure Gauge Indicates engine oil pressure.
+The switches shown in parentheses are listed in their likely position on the panel; however, they may be at other switch locations depending on the customer's requirements.
+See "Function of Optional Switches", page 77 for a description of the optional switches, listed in alphabetical order.

+1. Manifold Pressure Gauge (If Equipped) - Measures the charge air boost pressure in the intake manifold.

+2. Oil Pressure Gauge - Indicates engine oil pressure.
 The normal operating oil pressure for a MACK MP engine (at governed speed) is between 275.8 and 620.5 kPa (40 and 90 psi).
-At idling speed, the oil pressure should be between 275.8 and 413.9 kPa (40 and 60 psi). - 3.
-Engine Coolant Temperature Gauge Indicates the temperature of the engine coolant.
-The normal operating temperature for MACK engines is between 77°C and 107°C (170°F and 225°F).
-The driver will receive a warning if coolant temperature reaches 106°C (223°F) and engine shutdown will occur at 108°C (227°F) if the engine coolant temperature shut down option is enabled.
+At idling speed, the oil pressure should be between 275.8 and 413.9 kPa (40 and 60 psi).

+3. Engine Oil Temperature Gauge (Only with MACK Engine) - Indicates the temperature of the engine oil.

+Note: At full-load operation, engine oil temperature can be approximately 250°F on a sustained basis, and can intermittently reach temperatures between 250°F to 270°F. Sustained temperatures of 250°F and intermittent temperatures up to 270°F are acceptable.
+However, if engine oil operation temperatures exceed 250°F more than 20% of the total engine operating time, and the oil has a minimum of 300 hours of service, the oil must be changed.
+Otherwise, the normal mileage/time oil change interval may be used.
+For the MACK recommended oil change intervals, refer to the Maintenance and Lubrication Manual (TS494).